ouspg/CompSec/Lab5_ChipWhisperer/README.md

 **Take screenshot of your difference plot when you found the nice reference pattern and explain why you selected it.**

-**Combine those scripts above to one program which automatically solves the key for you from recorded traces.** Notice that you will most likely change several hardcoded values and make small modifications to given code pieces to make it work.
+**Combine all those scripts above to one program which automatically solves the key for you from recorded traces.** Notice that you will most likely change several hardcoded values and make small modifications to given code pieces to make it work.
 This task would be too easy if it was only simple copy-pasting.

 Your complete program should be able to solve correct keys `8140` and `ABE2` from corresponding traces. **Copy your working program to return template.
 Tell which modifications to existing values you had to make and which modifications you had to make to make your script work correctly.**